Prison PT

 curiosity Having been at the prison almost a year now, I have a better idea of how much effort and time is devoted towards prison healthcare….at least at our prison.
 It’s a lot.
 According to the Legislative Analyst’s Office, a nonpartisan fiscal and policy advocate for California, here are the average medical costs per incarcerated…

-• inmate perspective #9
+• inmate perspective #9- morals and ethics

 morals and ethics I got a good chuckle and a worthy lesson from on of my patients who is incarcerated on the now defunct Death Row.
 Since the death penalty doesn’t exist in this state now, this means he’s a lifer without the possibility of parole.
 He resides on a tier in the prison that…